Revision to the International EMS Standard ISO 14001

-Key Changes as proposed by the Committee Draft
+Key Changes as proposed by Committee Draft 2

 The EMS standard is being revised in line with a new high-level structure for all management system standards adopted by ISO, and a series of wide-ranging recommendations from ISO's EMS Future Challenges report.
 Key changes in the revised draft standard include: